 What about consistency?
 As is, the recipe is ready for frosting and piping brownies, cakes, cupcakes and cheesecakes or even doughnuts and other baked sweet treats.
 However, you can lighten it up even further by whipping in a few tablespoons of heavy cream to create an even lighter mousse-like filling.
 Baked treats have never had it so good!

-In case you missed it in previous posts, this is what I wrote in a post last spring:
+In case you missed it in previous posts, this is what I have written previously:

 “Just as with my carrot cake recipe, my Cream Cheese Buttercream recipe was inspired by the one found in my New Better Homes and Gardens Cookbook.
-It is quite the opposite of Mrs. Fields’ recipe that calls for two 8-ounce packages (16 ounces) of cream cheese and only one stick (½ cup or 4 ounces) of salted butter.
-The BHG recipe calls for one 8-ounce package of cream cheese to one stick of butter (again, at 4 ounces).
-However, I increased the amount of butter from the BHG recipe to create a true “Cream Cheese Buttercream” in a 1:1 ratio (8 ounces to 8 ounces) of cream cheese to butter with enough confectioners’ sugar to thicken the consistency to pipe beautifully.
+It is quite the opposite of Mrs. Fields’ recipe that calls for two 8-ounce packages (16 ounces or 452 grams) of cream cheese and only one stick (½ cup or 4 ounces/113 grams) of salted butter.
+The BHG recipe calls for one 8-ounce (226 grams) package of cream cheese to one stick of butter (again, at 4 ounces/ 113 grams).
+However, I increased the amount of butter from the BHG recipe to create a true “Cream Cheese Buttercream” in a 1:1 ratio (8 ounces to 8 ounces or 226 grams to 226 grams) of cream cheese to butter with enough confectioners’ sugar to thicken the consistency to pipe beautifully.
 Sometimes, I even use one stick of salted butter with one stick of unsalted for a nice salty-sweet balance.”